Delhi Suffocates: The World’s Most Polluted Capital Yet Again

 PM 2.5 includes pollutants such as sulfate, nitrates and black carbon.
 Exposure to such particles has been linked to lung and heart disorders, and can impair cognitive and immune functions.

-LEARNING WITH TIMES
+LEARNING WITH TIMES/BASICS/WITHOUT CLASSES/

 PM2.5 means particulate matter in the air – caused by motor exhaust or anything combustible – that is less than 2.5 micrometers.

 WHO’s air quality guidelines state that by reducing particulate matter (PM10) from 70 to 20 micrograms per cubic metre, air pollution-related deaths could be reduced by roughly 15 per cent.
-WHO safe limits for annual mean of PM 2.5 and PM 10levels are 10 and 20 micrograms per cubic meter.
+WHO safe limits for annual mean of PM 2.5 and PM 10 levels are 10 and 20 micrograms per cubic meter.

 INDIA’S STANDARD FOR LEVEL OF POLLUTION

 India has set standards for what it thinks are appropriate warnings for a particular level of pollutant.
 AQI help in comparing pollution levels at a glance with a colour code and a numerical value.
-In India, AQIs are determined based on the concentrations of seven pollutants, including PM2.5 (fine, respirable particles), sulphur dioxide (SO2), nitrogen dioxide (NO2) and carbon monoxide (CO).There are six AQI categories, namely: Good, Satisfactory, Moderately polluted, Poor, Very poor and Severe.
+In India, AQIs determined based on the concentrations of seven pollutants.
+It includes PM2.5 (fine, respirable particles), sulphur dioxide (SO2), nitrogen dioxide (NO2) and carbon monoxide (CO).
+There are six AQI categories, namely.
+Good, Satisfactory, Moderately polluted, Poor, Very poor and Severe.

 - It is a five-year action plan to tackle pollution across the country.

-- Collaborative and participatory approach involving relevant Central Ministries, State Governments, local bodies and other Stakeholders with focus on all sources of pollution forms the crux of the Programme.
+- Collaborative and participatory approach.
+Involving relevant Central Ministries, State Governments, local bodies and other Stakeholders with focus on all sources of pollution forms the crux of the Programme.

-- Overall objective of the NCAP is comprehensive mitigation actions for prevention, control and abatement of air pollution besides augmenting the air quality monitoring network across the country and strengthening the awareness and capacity building activities.
+- Overall objective of the NCAP is comprehensive mitigation actions for prevention, control and abatement of air pollution.
+Besides augmenting the air quality monitoring network across the country and strengthening the awareness and capacity building activities.

 - Other features of NCAP include, increasing number of monitoring stations in the country including rural monitoring stations, technology support, emphasis on awareness and capacity building initiatives, setting up of certification agencies for monitoring equipment, source apportionment studies, emphasis on enforcement, specific sectoral interventions etc.